 On January 16, 2022, we celebrated the labyrinth with guidance from Barrie Carter Gibby, certified advanced labyrinth facilitator, and reflections and thoughts from Matthew Evans and Neka King on what inspires them, what they gleaned from the collaboration, and how they are embracing the temporary nature of this piece.

-The Sweet Auburn Community Museum is housed within the REMERGE Community Studio at 340 Auburn Avenue.
+Our art collection is housed within the REMERGE Community Building Studio at 340 Auburn Avenue.

-The museum is open by appointment only.
-Schedule your visit through Calendly below.
+Admission to view our collection is free but is open by appointment only.
+Schedule your visit through firstname.lastname@example.org.